IbrahimTanyalcin/SVG-TO-PIXELS/README.md

 ```
 "file."+(type.replace(/^.*\//,""))
 ```
-	+where *type* is the previously provided/default mime type.
+	+ where _type_ is the previously provided/default mime type.
 * _once_ = Specify whether if you want the click callback to execute only once.
 Set to *false* by default.
 * _filter_ = Specify a valid *css filter*.
 The chosen filter will __not__ be applied on the original SVG.
 Set to *false* by default. (*Important:If you are an IE, the fallback SVG only method does __not__ allow usage of css filters as the only valid filters in SVGSVGElement are the ones declared in SVG namespace.*)